Close Menu

 ‘It’s always good to take guns off the street, but this program has not been identified as a policing priority in the province of Ontario,’ says chief

-Local police are joining other organizations in opting out of a federal firearm initiative that is being seen as ineffective.
+Local police are joining other groups in choosing not to participate in a federal firearm initiative that’s being seen as ineffective.

-The South Simcoe Police Service is choosing not to participate in the federal government’s buyback program for assault-style firearms, following approval from the Bradford West Gwillimbury/Innisfil Police Services Board during their regular meeting at the South Division in Bradford on Jan.
+The South Simcoe Police Service is stepping back from the federal government’s buyback program for assault-style firearms after receiving approval from the Bradford West Gwillimbury/Innisfil Police Services Board during their regular meeting at the South Division in Bradford on Jan.
 28.

-“It’s always good to take guns off the street, but this program has not been identified as a policing priority in the province of Ontario,” Chief John Van Dyke said, pointing out that Premier Doug Ford and others have criticized the initiative.
+“It’s always good to take guns off the street, but this program has not been identified as a policing priority in the province of Ontario,” Chief John Van Dyke stated, pointing out that Premier Doug Ford and others have criticized the initiative.

 During a press conference on Jan.
 21, Ford accused the federal government of “focusing on the wrong group” and added “I support law-abiding hunters and gun owners.”